AdrianMPCodes/AdrianMPCodes/README.md

 I’m Adrian Mendoza Perez.
 Currently, I'm a freshman at Stanford University studying computer science.
 I'm interested in AI and ethics.
-This summer, I'm looking to  develop my skills further through research andinternships.
+This summer, I'm looking to  develop my skills further through research and internships.
 As right now, the classes I've took or am taking are:

 - Design and Analysis of Algorithms